-MC-001 MASS MEDIA IN 3 Units AMERICAN CULTURE
+MC-001 MASS MEDIA IN Units: 3 AMERICAN CULTURE

-This course introduces students to the influences and contributions of the mass media in American popular culture.
-It traces the historical development of mass media from early technological advances that pioneered the way to today's exciting new age information processing technologies.
-This course surveys the Information Age showing how it developed and where it is going.
+This course introduces students to the influences and contributions of mass media in popular culture.
+It traces the historical development of each of the mass media, from earliest inventions to today's state-of-the-art digital technologies.
+This course surveys the impact of mass media on each of us as individuals and on American and world culture: where we might be going and what we can do about it.
+The course also examines how mass culture continually influences and shapes the media.

+Lecture Hours: 54 Lab Hours: 0 Repeatable: No Grading: L

+Prerequisite: ENG- 051

 CAN: JOUR 4

-Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: C2,C5 CSU GE: D7 IGETC: 4G
+Transfer Status: CSU/UC Degree Applic able: AA/AS

+COD GE: C2,C5 CSU GE: D7 IGETC: 4G

-MC-005 INTRODUCTION TO PUBLIC 3 Units RELATIONS
+MC-005 INTRODUCTION TO PUBLIC Units: 3 RELATIONS